dorkitude/tagalog/README.markdown

-#Why log tagging is better than log levels
+#in which I attempt to convince you that log tagging is better than log levels

 ###A short and simple explanation via analogy[(?)](http://goo.gl/Wz6sm)